With some very visual and physical similarities between the Maine Coon vs Lynx, it is easy to understand why owners ask ‘are Maine Coons part lynx?’.

 3. Maine Coon Lynx Tips

-Some websites suggest that the Lynx tips might actually have a functional value, too, since they are might also provide an additionally sensory input for these magnificent wildcats.
+Some websites suggest that the Lynx tips might actually have a functional value, too, since they are might also provide additional sensory input for these magnificent wildcats.

 If this subject intrigues you, why not take a look at my article: ‘Do all Maine Coons have lynx tips?‘.
 Read my conclusive findings.